electro-framework/electro/Readme.md

 Answer the Wizard's questions to customize the application to your needs.

-#### Check if it's working
+### 6. Check if it's working :-)

 After installation, the project should be ready to run.

 It is recommended to have a local Apache web server to run it.
 Alternatively, you may use the built-in development server (see below).

-If you have Apache installed, all you have to do now is to open the localhost URL corresponding to the project's folder on your browser.
+If you have Apache installed, all you have to do now is to open, on your browser, the localhost URL corresponding to the project's folder.

 You should see a welcome page.

-#### Using the built-in development server
+## Using the built-in development server

 The framework comes with its own built-in web server, suitable for development only.
 If you do not whish to install Apache on your computer, you may use it instead.